wassname/LoRA_are_lie_detectors/research_log.md

 Oh but the model does have really poor performance on the OOD set.
 Hmm so maybe it's not a good example?
 Or maybe I have a bug...

+The basics of my approach is that the intervention should be good. but the intervention doesn't seem to add much.
+Hmm

+Hypothesis:
+- the information isn't there because 1) the model is too small or 2) the hidden states are no the right way to look at it or

+what do I mean by adapters acting like probes.
+Sure we can train them, take the hidden states, and use it with logistic regression to get an answer.
+But the normal way is to just let the adaptor give the answer.
+Well do think treating them as a probe is better.
+But I need to prove it.
+Perhaps even make a linear adapter.
+This can be a building block even if it doesn't unlock lie detection right away.

+**Hypotheis**: probe acc is greater than adapter acc.
+And even OOD.

+wait shoulnd't auc predictive be the same for baseline and intervention if I am only using the baseline hidden states??

+So experiment results:
+- acc of base model 0.824639
+- acc of adapter 0.62 (more lies)
+- just hidden states of base: 0.886339
+- hidden states of both 0.908748 (slightly better but not much)

+But wait I need to train for truth telling...